COSC3020/theoretical-sorting-swilso59-1/README.md

 - This shows us that getting a time complexity of $O(n)$ through comparisons alone is not possible "according to Stirling's approximation".

-Observations:
+Conculsion:
-- Through conducting these tests I would expect to see that with large enough input sizes we would see that the sorting algrithm scales worse than $O(n)$.
+- Through conducting these tests I would expect to see that with increasing input sizes the sorting algrithm runtime on average scales worse than $O(n)$.
-- This would show us that the sorting algorithm's time complexity does not achieve $O(n)$ and that its time complexity aligns more closely with the theoretical bounds of $O(n\log(n))$.
+- This would show us that the sorting algorithm's time complexity does not achieve $O(n)$.

 ## Plagiarism Acknowledgment